 The taste of lambanog was very prominent in the cucumber sorbet.
 It’s not too strong though… just a slight kick to start your afternoon.

 Leche Flan (₱180).
 Creme caramel cooked with coconut milk.

 The use of coconut milk gave this leche flan an almost custard-like, creamy texture.
 This is not for those who like their leche flan with more body.

 Mango Queso Cake (₱200).
 Fresh mango cheesecake with crushed butter cookies and mango coulis.

 Don’t miss out on their Pineapple Apple Shake (₱135) as well.
-It pairs nicely with all the dishes and cleanses the palate.
+It helps cleanse the palate after having a series of rich dishes.